DanielHo-BS/CPP/Day3/README.md

 Static Function and Static Member.

-- static_member1.cpp
+- static_member.cpp
-  - inline.cpp
+  - inline.cpp: ``lambda`` mehtod
   - predeclare.cpp
-- static_member2.cpp
-  - static_data.cpp
+  - constructor.cpp: to create a constructor, use the same name as the class.
 - Project
   - swap.cpp
   - poolPrice.cpp